salesforcecli/plugin-data/messages/record.create.md

 Enclose all field-value pairs in one set of double quotation marks, delimited by spaces.
 Enclose values that contain spaces in single quotes.

-To get data on API performance metrics, specify both --perflog and --json.

 # flags.sobject

 the type of the record you’re creating